techidaily/site-win11-tips/source/_posts/addressing-error-3-fix-for-windows-10-nvidia-opengl.md

 ## 4\.
 Select the Repair and Reset Options for the Affected App

  If error code 3 occurs for a Universal Windows Platform app or game, try fixing it with the**Repair** or**Reset** options.
 Each UWP app has options for repairing and resetting you can select within Settings.
-Check out our article about[resetting apps in Windows 11](https://www.makeuseof.com/windows-reset-app/) to clear the app’s data.
+Check out our article about [resetting apps in Windows 11](https://www.makeuseof.com/windows-reset-app/) to clear the app’s data.

  However, it’s recommended to select an app’s**Repair** option first.
 The**Repair** troubleshooting option is just about above the**Reset** button and doesn’t eradicate data.
 So, select**Repair** to see if that fixes error code 3 first.